 - An additional 3 to 5 more years in prison if the victim sustains a significant injury.

-How to fight rape and sexual assault charges in California?
+How to fight rape charges in California?

 Facing a rape accusation can be devastating, but working with a criminal defense attorney skilled in sex crimes cases can help put your mind at ease.